simplecrawler/simplecrawler/README.markdown

 	querystring-stripping option
 *	[Jellyfrog](https://github.com/jellyfrog) for assisting in diagnosing some nasty EventEmitter issues.
+*	[Brian Moeskau](https://github.com/bmoeskau) for helping to fix the confusing 'async' events API, and providing invaluable feedback.

 And everybody else who has helped out in some way! :)